 There’s no learning curve to using this two-in-one chain sharpener.
 The saw’s chain cutters and depth gauges can be fine-tuned with assistance, ensuring that it remains in peak working condition.

-The file size for the 3/8 LP chain differs from other chains’ file sizes, so choose carefully!
+The file size for the 3/8 LP chain differs from other chains’ file sizes, so if I were you, I’d choose carefully!
 If you don’t use the file specifically for sharpening chain cutters and depth gauges, you may end up with a dull tool.

 So, we suggest the 5/32″ file for the 3/8′′ LP chain if you are looking for a good one.